Information For Farmers On Animal Movements

 Livestock keepers are required by law to keep records of all their livestock movements, births and deaths.
 This is to ensure that livestock is both identifiable and traceable.
 Should there be another animal disease outbreak such as Foot & Mouth, Avian Flu or Swine Vesicular disease it will be vital to know where livestock is located, where it has travelled from or where it has gone to.
 Your records will hold the answers so it is important that they are up to date and correct.
 It is our responsibility to encourage you to ensure that these records are maintained accurately.

 One way of doing this would be for us to visit all livestock keepers to check their records, however, having listened to farmers who regularly say that they get too many visits from government agencies, we decided to tackle the task using a different approach.
 If records are sent back to us it is unlikely that you will receive a visit from us.
 Where we do not receive returns then we will have to make a visit to the farm.

-You will see that the books supplied free of charge by Devon & Somerset Trading Standards are duplicate so that when you receive a request from us, the blue pages can be removed and returned.
+You will see that the books supplied free of charge by Devon, Somerset and Torbay Trading Standards are duplicate so that when you receive a request from us, the blue pages can be removed and returned.
 We give you a pre-paid envelope to return the records.

 The postal movement records scheme also recognises that many livestock keepers use other ways of recording animal movements, such as a computer programme or the online ARAMS herd/flock register.
 If livestock keepers are happy with their own system and that it covers all the required fields (you can find out more about what fields are necessary here) then we don’t want to change it.
 Instead, when you get a request for a copy, you can send a printout or a photocopy back to us.